goodcleanfun/sequence_alignment/README.md

-# sequence_alignment
+# string_alignment
-Algorithms for global and local sequence alignment
+Algorithms for global and local string alignment